orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 The following instructions are meant to work as of 2014-05-20.
 If something is broken, please [let us know](https://twitter.com/intent/tweet?in_reply_to=orbeon&in_reply_to_status_id=261900968369729536&source=webclient&text=%40orbeon+).

+## What the Orbeon Forms developers use

+- OS X Mavericks
+- IntelliJ IDEA 13.1

 ## With IntelliJ

-This is the recommended way to develop Orbeon Forms, used by the Orbeon developers.
-We use OS X Mavericks.

 ### Prerequisites